-On the other hand, if you’re using semi-permanent hair dye, all you need to do is wait for your color to fade to welcome a new shade to your strands.
-As for permanent hair dye, it’s best to give your strands a break to keep your mane as healthy as possible.
-For more information on when to recolor your hair, check out our article, How Often Can You Dye Your Hair?
+On the other hand, if you’re using semi-permanent hair dye, all you need to do is wait for your color to fade before you welcome a new shade to your strands.
+As for permanent hair dye, if you’re doing root coverage, go for it!
+But be careful when layering different hair colors on top of each other — the results might not be what you initially wanted.

 Discover more tips & tricks